FhenixProtocol/cofhe-scaffold-eth/README.md

 ### Testing your FHE Contract

 The [`FHECounter.test.ts`](packages/hardhat/test/FHECounter.test.ts) file demonstrates testing FHE contracts using the mock environment.
-Before using `cofhesdkClient.encryptInput` to prepare input variables, or `cofhesdkClient.decryptHandle` to read encrypted data, cofhe must be initialized.
+Before using `cofhesdkClient.encryptInput` to prepare input variables, or `cofhesdkClient.decryptHandle` to read encrypted data, cofhe must be initialized and connected.
 In a hardhat environment there is an exposed utility function:

 ```typescript
 const [bob] = await hre.ethers.getSigners()